 Cut and Paste

-The student can look at the different vowel team spelling choices on the vowel table, spell the word using a chosen vowel team, and then decide which spelling looks right to them.
-Each student will have their own table to provide extra help whenever needed during writing time.
+They can look at the different vowel team spelling choices on the vowel table, spell the word using a chosen vowel team, and then decide which spelling looks right to them, thus reducing the number of “How do you spell this?” questions you receive on a daily basis.

 Students could then create their own “sneaky” spellers.
 These books (or spellers) are designed to be a resource for students to use as needed to assist them in their learning process and certainly when writing.